Skip to main content

 4. Multiple Data Disk Configuration

-Note: You can choose either the LVM approach or the Raid approach.
+Important Note: Choose either the LVM approach or the Raid approach.
+You don't need to complete both approaches.

 4.1 Approach 1 - LVM Configuration